 Under federal guidelines, pet foods labeled with terms like “light” or “low calorie” must provide caloric content on their labels.
 The foods must also adhere to a maximum kilocalorie per kilogram restriction.
 But Freeman and her team found that more than half of the evaluated foods exceed this maximum.
 The researchers also discovered that if owners follow the feeding recommendations for many foods, their pets gain weight.

 But these foods alone won’t do the trick.
 “Portion control is the key in utilizing these scientifically engineered foods,” says Nelson.
 “You can have the best weight loss food on the market in your pet’s bowl, but if you’re dishing out too much of it, giving too many treats or not incorporating physical activity, your diet plan will fail.”

 It’s also important to know the proper definition of a “cup” of food.
 Rose says she’s experienced many occasions where a dog owner’s idea of a cup was way off from the official eight ounces.
-“Conversations around ‘cup’ varied — that a coffee can is a cup, or a 24-ounce soda cup is a cup.
-Obviously, these are not true 8-ounce servings,” she says.
+“Conversations around ‘cup’ varied — is a coffee can is a cup?
+Or a 24-ounce soda cup?
+These are not exact 8-ounce servings,” she says.

 While it’s essential to select the right weight loss diet, your companionship cannot be packaged or replaced.
 As Dicke points out, your dog’s “activity level, the home environment, and (your) vigilance” are essential to helping your dog lose the excess pounds and keep them off for good.